pearsonalan/Stripboard/README.md

 The Header element in column 1 (the first column is column 0) would include Vin, GND and Vout pins.
 The Resistor in column 5 is between Vin and Vout (connected to the Vout pin by the wire of column 3), and the Capacitor in column 7 sits between GND and Vout.

+A live rendering of this circuit is at https://pearsonalan.github.io/Stripboard/minimal-circuit.html.